cyneck/cs422_hw/assignment1-Xingli-Li/homework1.md

 b.
 Dividing the customers of a company according to their profitability.

 ```
-No, this is a simple numerical calculation.
+No, this is a simple numerical calculation.s
 ```

 c.
 Computing the total sales of a company.